Flora and Fauna Series

 The Flora and Fauna Series (Seryeng Flora at Fauna) was a series of Philippine peso coins minted from 1983 to 1994, in denominations from 1 sentimo to ₱2.
-The series used the Optima typeface as their main text.
+The series used the Optima typeface as its main text.
 The sizes of the coins were reduced in 1991 (except 1 to 10-sentimo coins), and the ₱5 coins were reintroduced in 1991.
 Production of 50-sentimo and ₱2 coins ceased in 1995.

 History

 The Improved Flora and Fauna Series of the Philippine peso.
-Those were minted from 1991 to 1994.
+These were minted from 1991 to 1994.

 In 1983, eight years after the introduction of the Ang Bagong Lipunan Series, a new series named the Flora and Fauna Series was introduced, in which the coins, in addition to featuring various Philippine national heroes as before, also began featuring plant and animal life forms native to the Philippines.
 The 50-sentimo and 2-piso denominations were reintroduced, the latter of which had not been struck as a coin since the Spanish had struck it in gold.
 The 5-piso denomination was stopped, but production resumed (in a new, smaller size) in the final four years of the Flora and Fauna Series, which featured reduced sizes for all denominations (except the one- to ten-sentimo coins).

 The Flora and Fauna series had reported errors on two coins, in 1983.
 The text on the 10-sentimo coin for the scientific name of the Philippine goby was minted as "Pandaka pygmea" instead of "Pandaka pygmaea", and the 50-sentimo coin showed the misspelled version of the scientific name of the Philippine eagle as "Pithecobhaga jefferyi" instead of "Pithecophaga jefferyi".

 In 1985, some of the 1-peso and 25-sentimo coins had a double strike error.
-The year 1987 for 25-sentimo and 1-piso coin are the ones to be considered as one of the lowest mintage years in selected denominations of the series, with the mintage of lower than 2 million.
+The year 1987 for the 25-sentimo and 1-piso coins is considered one of the lowest mintage years in selected denominations of the series, with mintages of lower than 2 million.

 In April 1, 1991, the Improved Flora and Fauna Series was introduced.
 The denominations from 25 sentimo up to 2 peso were smaller, and the 5-peso coin was reintroduced.
-Only the 2 peso Jose Laurel centennial coin was minted using the original 1983 larger size and copper-nickel composition on March 19, 1991 one month before the Improved Flora and Fauna Series was introduced on April of the said year, being the last to be produced under the original version of the said series.
+The last commemorative coin using the original 1983 larger size and copper-nickel composition is the 2 peso Jose Laurel centennial coin in 1990, minted 1,000 of them with a total of 2,000 pesos.

 The size of the 25- and 50-sentimo coins of the Improved Flora and Fauna Series were same as the size of the twenty-five-satang and fifty-satang coins of Thailand, which the 50-sentimo (IFF series) and 50-satang coins (Thailand) both have reeded edges, while the 2-peso had the same size as its successor BSP Series 1-peso coin.